SeanKilleen/seankilleen.github.io/_posts/2020-12-06-cleaning-up-a-broken-mp3-library-with-metatogger.md

 ### Artist names

 Some artist names were too large and unwieldy, such as including composers in the title along with an orchestra name.
 We already had that metadata on the track, so I cleaned up these individually.
-I checked off the files I cared about, and then used the "Add or Modify Tags" to replace values.
+I checked off the files I cared about -- usually for a given album -- and then used the "Add or Modify Tags" to replace values.
 I saved these as I went.

 ## Metadata correction with CDDB / audio fingerprinting

-## Updating filenames and locations based on metadata and using filtering to remove them as we go
+There were a few tracks that looked like they could do with some more official metadata than they had.
+In these cases, I checked off the tracks and used the "MusicBrainz" feature to update the tags from the [MusicBrainz Encyclopedia](https://musicbrainz.org/)

 ## Importing some metadata based on file names and locations

+For some tracks, such as those my Father-in-law rescued from old cassettes, we needed to import the title, artist, and album from the file structure itself.

+Metatogger has a "Tree" tab, where you can specify the pattern that the folder structure and file names have, and then can use that to import metadata from the folder and file names.
+I specified how the tracks were laid out, and voila, instant metadata, even if it was just the basics.

 ## Cleaning up garbage tags

+Over time, a lot of crud kept into the metadata.
+A lot of iTunes specific stuff -- old versions, metadata fields that were clearly not in use, defunct copyright fields that had garbage data, etc.

+I used the "Clean Up" tab in metatogger to set a list of tags that needed their data removed, selected all the tracks, and applied the the change.

+## Setting up an output filter

+I was ready to start outputting files.
+But how would I know what I'd outputted already?
+This is where the Finished folder I talked about came in handy, along with Metatogger's filtering capability.

+I selected the "current file path" column to be displayed, and then right-clicked on it to create a filter.
+I filtered out the path of my output directory.
+Now, when files were movd to the output directory, they'd also disappear from view within metatogger, which is exactly what I wanted to happen.
+It turned Metatogger into a sort of inbox to clear.

 ## Outputting the Files

+Now that we had clean metadata, we were ready to output the files.

+I did this in two steps -- albums that had single artists, and compilation albums.
 ## Dealing with Duplicates